|

 will

-cost more if you're a prepaid customer than if you choose postpaid.
+cost more if you're a prepaid customer than if you choose postpaid;

-This is due to the subsidy.
+the subsidy.
 Without a contract,

 wireless